messageCross Icon

 }

 The UI never interacts with the network directly.
-Only the repository handles synchronization.
+Only the repository handles synchronization and mapping between entity types.

 Code